ciplogic/CleanupRoses/docs/LiveSteps.md

 8:25 Start extracting magic string constants.
 It would make it less likely to get typos.
 Especially GildedRose.cs is aggravating.
 Also Program.cs contains them.

+8:43 Prepare the splitting/refactoring of updating item's state.
+So for this the structure is split logically so it makes more sense.
+This is WIP but still is a step in right direction.